stackforward/robopost-python-client/README.md

 ---

-## Usage
+## Getting Started

 ### 1. Initializing the Client

 Instantiate the `RobopostClient` by providing your API key.
-You can also optionally override the default base URL.
+You can find your API key in the Robopost dashboard.

 ```python
 from robopost_client import RobopostClient